pettepiero/Dial-a-ride/README.md

 ```

 ## How to execute the code
 Currently, the newest implementation of the article [(Wang et al., 2024)](https://www.sciencedirect.com/science/article/abs/pii/S0360835224002432) is in `cvrptw/wang-2024.ipynb`.
-This should be ready to run with the mentioned requirements.
+This should be ready to run with the mentioned requirements.#

+## Plots folder
+Running `cvrptw/wang-2024.ipynb` will save plots inside `cvrptw/plots/[foldername]` where `foldername` is given by the year, month, day, hour, minute and seconds of execution.
+Therefore, **it is recommended to remove these folders to save space after some executions**.